Philippines men's national floorball team

 The Philippines men's national floorball team is the national floorball team of the Philippines and is organized by the Philippine Floorball Association.

+The Philippines made their debut at the World Championship in 2020.
+Their best result came at the 2024 tournament, where they became the first Asian team to reach the round of 16 and finished in 11th place.

+The Philippines are ranked 12th in the IFF ranking, following their 11th and 15th-place finishes at the World Championships in 2024 and 2022.

 History

 The men's national team made their debut at the 2014 Southeast Asian Floorball Championships which was hosted in Singapore.
 The Philippines lost all its four games at its first tournament against the national teams of Indonesia, Malaysia and Singapore.

 The Philippines participated in the inaugural 2017 Asia Oceania Floorball Confederation Tournament in Bangkok with no prior victory in an international floorball match.
 Their 4–3 win over China on July 1, 2017 in the continental tournament became their first victory in an international floorball match.
 They planned to enter the qualifiers of the 2018 World Floorball Championships, but did not compete in the end.

 The 2019 Asia Oceania Floorball Confederation Tournament was hosted at home in Biñan with the Philippines recruiting Filipinos with links to Sweden in a bid to improve their performance.
 They finished bronze by beating South Korea in the third place play off.

 They entered the Asia-Oceania qualifiers for the 2020 World Floorball Championship but withdrew amidst concerns over the COVID-19 pandemic.
 However, they were given a wildcard berth for the world championship following the withdrawal of Australia and Japan allowing them to participate in the tournament for the very first time.
 They failed to progress to the first playoff round, losing to Estonia and Canada but managed to secure a win against Singapore.
 The Philippines won against the United States to advance to the 13th place playoff.
 They lost to Thailand in penalties settling for 14th place.

 The Philippines qualified for the 2022 World Floorball Championship.
 Unlike the previous edition, they earned a berth through participating in the qualifiers.

+They would reach their first ever Southeast Asian Games final in the 2023 edition in Cambodia after sweeping all four games in the group stage against the host, Singapore and Thailand.
+They lost to Thailand in the final to settle for silver which is also their first podium finish in the regional games.

+The Philippines would qualify for the 2024 World Floorball Championship after finishing as finalists in the Asia Oceania qualifiers hosted at home in Pasig.
+At the expense of Thailand they finished as champions of the qualification tournament.

+At the 2024 World Championship, the Philippines qualified for the 2025 World Games in Chengdu, China after it emerged as the sole Asia-Oceania team to advance to the playoff.
+At the World Games they suffered lopsided defeats in the group stage before winning 14–0 against the host in the seventh place playoff.